galaxysj/EdenYugwa/replit.md

 **Monorepo Structure**: Shared schema definitions between client and server ensure type safety across the full stack.

+**Order Number System**: Implemented date-based order number generation using format `ED[YYYYMMDD][순서]` where YYYYMMDD is the order date and 순서 is the daily sequence number (01, 02, 03...).
+This provides clear chronological organization and allows easy identification of order dates.
+Updated August 2, 2025.

 The application is designed for scalability with clear separation of concerns and ready for production deployment with database persistence and SMS integration.